Tyrean737/st/README.md

 + Paste -- Shift+Insert

 The applied official patches are stored in '/patches/main-patches/' and are combined in '/patches/st-main-patches.diff'.
 Customization was done with
 '/patches/st-personalization.diff', as described in the header.
+The colors in st-personalization are out-of-date (not working properly).

 If Transparency is not working try removing the 'vsync' line in ~/.config/picom.conf and run 'picom -b' to start compton in the background.